wangziqi2013/wangziqi2013.github.io/_posts/2019-11-11-nvm-malloc.markdown

 2KB but smaller than 2MB, they are directly fulfilled from consecutive free blocks within the arena, if there is any (if not then threads check other areas, or allocate a new chunk).
 The first block of the allocation is initialized with a header which describes the type and size of the allocation.
-For requests less than 2KB, they are fulfilled by a single block.
+For requests less than 2KB, they are fulfilled by a single block which we describe as follows.
 The allocator further classifies the requested size into different size classes.
 For each size class, there is a linked list of blocks that fulfill allocation of this class.
 One block can only be used for one size class.
+Within the block, the first 64 bytes are dedicated to the block header, which stores the block type, the ID of the arena, and an 8 byte bit map (63 entries at most) for describing the availbility of slots in the unit of the current class size.
+When a small allocation is made from a block, the corresponding bit is set to indicate that the block is no longer owner by the allocator.